Otto-G/education-python/README.md

 # Education: Python

 Projects meant to learn more about python.
+I want to go back to some of the beginning fundamentals that I missed by diving into the deep end and fill in some of my missing knowledge.
+Learning in a more structured way will help with showing the missing areas and expanding my current knowledge.

 # Topics